MuhammadAsif46/Learn-MongoDB/19. interview-questions/README.md

 - updateOne(): Updates the first document that matches the query criteria.
 - updateMany(): Updates all documents that match the query criteria.
 - replaceOne(): Replaces the entire document with a new one, based on the query criteria.

+---

+- How does MongoDB handle concurrency and ensure data consistency?

+**Answer**: MongoDB handles concurrency using a combination of locks (e.g., collection-level locks) and journaling.
+It uses the WiredTiger storage engine, which provides document-level locking, allowing for higher concurrency.
+Consistency is maintained through replica sets and transactions.

+---

+- What are the different types of data modeling strategies in MongoDB?

+**Answer**: Common data modeling strategies include:

+- Embedding documents for data that is frequently accessed together.
+- Referencing documents to normalize data and avoidduplication.
+- Hybrid models that combine embedding and referencing for different use cases.

+---

+- Explain the concept of TTL (Time to Live) indexes in MongoDB and when they might be useful.

+**Answer**: TTL indexes automatically delete documents from a collection after a specified period.
+This is useful for data that becomes irrelevant after a certain time, such as session logs, temporary data, or caching.

+---

+- How would you optimize a MongoDB query for better performance?

+**Answer**: To optimize a MongoDB query:

+- Use indexes effectively.
+- Avoid full collection scans by using selective queries.
+- Limit the amount of data returned by using projections.
+- Use the explain() method to analyze query performance.
+- Consider denormalization to reduce the number of joins.

+---

+- Explain how to perform a backup and restore operation in a MongoDB database.

+**Answer**:

+**Backup**: Use mongodump to create a binary backup of the database.
+**Restore**: Use mongorestore to restore the data from a backup.
+Additionally, for cloud deployments, MongoDB Atlas provides automated backups.

+---

+- Describe the process of migrating data from a relational database to MongoDB.
+What challenges might you face?

+**Answer**: The migration process involves:

+- Analyzing the relational schema.
+- Designing a MongoDB schema, often using denormalization and embedding.
+- Exporting data from the relational database (e.g., using SQL queries).
+- Importing data into MongoDB (e.g., using mongoimport or custom scripts).
+- Challenges: Schema design differences, handling joins, data type conversion, and ensuring data consistency during migration.

+---

+- What are MongoDB's limitations, and how can you work around them?

+**Answer**: Limitations include:

+- No built-in support for joins (use aggregation or manual joins).
+- Limited support for multi-document ACID transactions (introduced in later versions).
+- Large documents can impact performance (use references to mitigate).
+- Working around limitations often involves thoughtful schema design, indexing, and understanding MongoDB's strengths.

+---

+- How does MongoDB Atlas differ from running MongoDB on-premises?

+**Answer**: MongoDB Atlas is a fully managed cloud database service that automates deployment, scaling, and backups.
+It offers built-in security features and integration with other cloud services.
+Running MongoDB on-premises requires manual management of hardware, scaling, backups, and security.

+---

+- Explain the role of journaling in MongoDB.
+How does it help in ensuring durability?

+**Answer**: Journaling in MongoDB is a mechanism that logs write operations to a journal file before applying them to the database.
+In case of a crash, MongoDB can use the journal to recover to a consistent state, ensuring durability of write operations.

+---

+- How would you handle schema versioning in a MongoDB application?

+**Answer**: Schema versioning can be handled by:
+- Embedding a version field in each document.
+- Using a migration script to update existing documents to the new schema version.
+- Designing the application to handle multiple schema versions during the transition period.